circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 **What's the difference you ask?**

 My version of LTE Link Monitor has a check box in the bottom right for enabling/disabling flow control.
 Future versions of the Link Monitor will have this feature rolled in.
-Make sure for the nRF9160 Feather that **you uncheck the Flow Control checkbox** before connecting to your nRF9160 Feather.
+Make sure for the nRF9160 Feather that **you uncheck the Flow Control and Auto device/port filter checkboxes**  before connecting to your nRF9160 Feather.

 ![Flow Control unchecked](img/nrf-connect-desktop/flow-control-checkbox.png)